jvanlier/jvanlier.github.io/_posts/2017-07-29-practical-statistics-for-coders-part-one.md

-If you do something like this often, you might want to remember `scipy.stats.binom.sf()`, because it's just a 1-liner.
-But the point of this all is that you don't need to remember it if you know how to write a loop like the above!
+So, here you go: 3 ways to compute the same answer.
+You can remember these functions if you like, but the point of this all is that you don't have to!
+As long as you can reason about how to data was generated in the first place and can write a simple for loop.

 # Statistical significance of a mean

 Suppose you want to find out if the average height of adults has increased.
-Some time ago, it was 165 cm with a standard deviation of 20 cm.
+We are told that some time ago, it was normally distributed with a mean of 165 cm and a standard deviation of 20 cm.
 This is the null hypothesis, or $H_0$.
 We assume that this is still the case. $H_A$ is the alternative hypothesis, claiming that the average height increased.

 You are handed a random sample of heights for adults, say n = 100 (assume the heights are independent and unbiased, i.e. representative of the general population).